Dr. Hannah Stolze

 Dr. Johnson teaches courses in systematic theology with the goal of helping students connect the best insights of the Christian tradition to their daily life and work.
 This goal is reflected in his book Theology as Discipleship (IVP Academic, 2015), in which he demonstrates how the study of theology can be an act of faithfulness to Christ and service to the church.
 Dr. Johnson currently is writing a theology of innovation that will help Christians in the marketplace relate the disruption of innovation to the grace of God.

 Ben joined Wheaton College (IL) in 2014 to help launch a new academic center for the study of vocation and human flourishing.
 In 2019, Ben accepted a position as Managing Director at Wheaton's Center for Faith & Innovation (CFI).
+In 2022, Ben shifted to focus on faith-centered design and took over the leadership of the iLab and CFI innovation curriculum.
 Before coming to Wheaton, Ben took a position at Bryan College (TN), where he worked with international educational partners in Europe, Africa, and Asia, and developed a new course sequence in human rights with advisors from the U.S. Department of Justice and leading international NGOs.

 Ben lives in Glen Ellyn, IL with his wife and three children.
 He is currently a beginning Arabic student, but his tutor said that his pronunciation is really good.